His Majesty's Theatre, Aberdeen: Extension and refurbishment (2005)

+The '1906 Restaurant' was refurbished in 2022, with £675,000 of funding from Scottish Enterprise and Aberdeen City Council.
+The works included changes to the theatre foyer and circulation space.
+The updated facilities were opened in December 2022, with the new bar-cafe renamed 'The Terrace'.
+The refurbishment of the Terrace Bar won the project of the year; interior; and public/commercial awards at the Aberdeen Society of Architects' 2023 design awards.

 Architecture

 The original building comprises four storeys and is constructed from Kemnay granite in an ashlar finish on the primary elevation and Tillyfourie granite to the sides and rear.
 It features a copper domed tower at its eastern end and a reinforced concrete statue of Tragedy and Comedy at the top of the main facade.
 Historic Environment Scotland describe the building as having a "remarkable finely detailed Free Renaissance style" with a "spacious well preserved interior, handsomely treated throughout in mixed baroque and neo-Jacobean strapwork decoration, much alabaster and marble".

 On 8 November 1973, the building was category A listed as a building of special architectural or historic interest.

 The theatre sits alongside the Central Library which was built in 1891 and St Marks Church dating from 1892.
 Together they are known locally as 'Education, Salvation and Damnation'.

-In 2023, the Terrace Bar won several awards at the Aberdeen Society of Architects' annual design awards: Project of the Year, Interior, and Public/Commercial.